Zen in the Art of Archery: Influence

 Herrigel's book may have inspired Tim Gallwey's 1974 book The Inner Game of Tennis.
 Both Herrigel and Gallwey approach sport and life as opportunities for learning inner cooperation.

 Zen in the Art of Archery also relates to the "inner child" idea in humanistic psychology.
 Later literature either discusses balancing the "inner game" and the "outer game" or counseling approaches to accessing, communicating and collaborating with the inner child beyond sports.

 The title "Zen in the Art of Archery" most likely inspired the titles of many other works, either directly or indirectly.
 Foremost among these is Robert Pirsig's 1974 book Zen and the Art of Motorcycle Maintenance.
 More than 200 works have been created with similar titles, including Ray Bradbury's 1990 book Zen in the Art of Writing, as well as Zen and the Art of Poker, Zen and the Art of Knitting, Crazy Legs Conti: Zen and the Art of Competitive Eating, and so on.

 J. D. Salinger's fictional character Seymour Glass applied one aspect of Zen archery—aiming by deliberately not taking aim—to playing the children's game of marbles.

 The wider theme of many of these works is that a regular routine can have a spiritual dimension.

 Criticism

 Both Arthur Koestler and Gershom Scholem accused Herrigel's book of being influenced by and justifying the politics of the Nazi party on the pages of Encounter magazine.
 Scholem also accuses Herrigel's widow of editing his writing and hiding the fact that he was an active member of the Nazi party and the Nazi organization the Militant League for German Culture.

-Others, such as Shoji Yamada in his book Shots in the Dark, claims that many of the conversations between Herrigel and Awa Kenzo were altered or completely fabricated by the author.
+Others, such as Shoji Yamada in his book Shots in the Dark, claim that many of the conversations between Herrigel and Awa Kenzo were altered or completely fabricated by the author.